-In backstroke you float on your back in the water.
+In backstroke, you float on your back in the water.
 Your body is almost horizontal, with a slight tilt toward the feet.

-Their hips and legs drop and the whole body gets dragged down.
-The face drops below the water surface and breathing is disrupted.
+Their hips and legs sink, and the whole body gets dragged down.
+The face drops below the water surface, and breathing is disrupted.

 Having your hips and legs sink while swimming backstroke can have the following causes:

-As your lungs are the most buoyant part of the body, pressing them down causes your hips and legs to rise because your body acts as a lever as long as it is kept straight.
+As your lungs are the most buoyant part of the body, pressing them down causes your hips and legs to rise because your body acts like a seesaw as long as it is kept straight.

-As explained above, if you don’t keep a straight body, it will be difficult for you to lean back and use the buoyancy of your lungs to raise your hips and legs.
+As explained above, if you don’t keep your body straight, it will be difficult for you to lean back and use the buoyancy of your lungs to raise your hips and legs.

-Your body rolls toward the side of the recovering arm as it is about to enter the water, and the other arm is about to leave the water at the end of the underwater arm sweep.
+Your body rolls toward the side of the recovering arm as it is about to enter the water, while the other arm is about to leave the water at the end of the underwater arm sweep.

-Rolling from side to side allows you to use your chest and back muscles besides your shoulder muscles, hence increasing propulsion.
+Rolling from side to side allows you to use your chest and back muscles in addition to your shoulder muscles, hence increasing propulsion.

 So you can try to roll more to the side than usual to see if this improves the grip of your arms in the water.

 It is in line with the trunk and neither tucked in nor rolled forward.
-Your face is above water and you look straight up or slightly backwards.
+Your face is above water, and you look straight up or slightly backward.